S.T.R.A.H.: 2016–present

-In 2016, after a 25 years long hiatus, three members of the last incarnation of S.T.R.A.H., Debeljević, Žikić and Timofejev, reunited, with new bass player, Miloš Marković "Felix".
+In 2016, after a 25 years-long hiatus, three members of the last incarnation of S.T.R.A.H., Debeljević, Žikić and Timofejev, reunited, with new bass player, Miloš Marković "Felix" (of the band Optimal Problem).
 In June 2016, they played in Belgrade for the first time since 1991, at the closing of the Dok’n'Ritam musical documentary film festival.
 In September 2017 they had their first full concert since the reuinon, alongside fellow 1980s Belgrade garage rock band Petar Pan, in club Elektropionir in Belgrade.

 In May 2019 the band released their first full-length release, the album Kvog! through Mascom record label.
 The album was, as the band's 1988 EP, produced by Dušan Kojić "Koja".
+Alongside new songs, the album featured their old previously unrecorded songs.
+The song "Kameleon" ("Chameleon") featured guest appearance by actress Lola Orlović on vocals.

 Legacy

-The song "Mesec" was covered in 2021 by Serbian musician Miloš Ratker.
+Serbian rock band Eva Braun released a cover of the song "Noćas", recorded on their 2001 concert in Belgrade, on the 2008 compilation album Off the Record (1997–2006).
+The song "Mesec" was covered in 2021 by Serbian musician Miloš Ratker and released as a single.